Melvillian/signal-summarizer/apps/cli/README.md

 cd /path/to/signal-summarizer
 bun install

-# add your openai key, needed for summarization
+# add your openai key, needed for summarization, or add the env var to apps/cli/.env
 export OPENAI_API_KEY=sk-proj-your-api-key

 # build the cli and all its dependencies
 bun run build

+# this will print the `--help` output of the CLI command
+bun run start
 ```

 ## Complete Workflow Example